 We beg to announce that with this date we sever our partnership.
-The Path henceforth will be the exclusive properly and under the sole management of Mr. William Q. Judge.
+THE PATH henceforth will be the exclusive property and under the sole management of Mr. William Q. Judge.

 New York, Dec.
 1, 1886.

 William Q. Judge, Arthur H. Gebhard.